 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights are

 - The right to request an amendment of the student's education records that the student believes is misleading or inaccurate.
-The requesting student should write to the Registrar, clearly identify the part of the record he/she wants changed, and specify why it is inaccurate or misleading.
+The requesting student should write to One-Stop Student Services, clearly identify the part of the record he/she wants changed, and specify why it is inaccurate or misleading.
 The request will be presented to the Academic Standards Committee.
 If the request is denied, MacMurray will notify the student and advise the student of his or her right to a hearing regarding the request for an amendment.
 Additional information regarding the hearing procedure will be provided to the student when notified of the right to a hearing.

 - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent:

 - A school official employed by MacMurray in an administrative, supervisory, academic, or support staff position (including law enforcement or health staff), a person or company with whom MacMurray has contracted (such as an attorney, collector, or auditor), or a person serving on the Board of Trustees or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 - Parents of financially dependent students, as defined under Section 152 of the Internal Revenue Code of 1954 (see Section 99.31[(a),(8)]).